Loading...

 How to consume Aloo Paratha, Coffee With Milk without glucose spikes

-If possible, prepare your aloo paratha using whole grain flour instead of refined flour, which can have a more gradual impact on blood sugar.
+If possible, make the paratha with whole wheat flour instead of refined flour.
+Whole grains digest more slowly, leading to a more gradual increase in blood sugar.

 healthspan-mbl